2sungryul/yolo11_trt/README.md

 TensorRT engine file : yolo11n.engine(FP32 precision)

-yolo11_node : perform an inference using a single image file
+yolo11_node : perform an inference using a single image file(test.jpg)

-pub : publish a topic with image captured from video file(mp4)
+pub : publish a topic with image captured from a video file(robot_video.mp4)

 sub : perform an inference using an image topic received from pub node